 Deals specifically with substantive criminal law which includes an understanding of acts or omissions, the mental state, and other essential elements, all of which combine to constitute a crime.
 Lecture.
-Credits: 3.
-Corequisite(s): 10-504-700-00 Introduction to Criminal Justice.
+Credits: 3.Corequisite: 1050470000 Introduction to Criminal Justice.

 10-504-905-00 Report Writing